Explain this: My plane pulls into the gate at midnight, and I live 45 minutes away from the airport. Why, then, did I get home at 5:00 in the morning?

 The return of paper takes its toll on customer experience, efficiency and trust

 Just as the industry was transitioning to digital, pandemic protocols brought us back to paper.
 Innovations like biometric gates and touchless re-entry were put on the back burner as document checkpoints multiplied from check-in to gates to arrivals.
 Airport processing times can now reach three hours, even though travel volumes are only about 30 percent of what they were before COVID-19.
 Modelling even suggests that number could reach eight hours.
-The long waiting time and queues would further discourage any non-essential travellers.
+The long waiting time and queues would further discourage any non-essential travelers.

 These delays are all rooted in ecosystem friction: